 Our faculty have terminal degrees in Computer Science, Psychology, BioInformatics, Social Informatics, New Media, and related disciplines.
 They have diverse teaching and research interests including topics such as: Artificial Intelligence, Bioinformatics, Computer Networks, Computer Science Education, Computer Vision, Databases, Data Streaming, Distributed Computing, Game Programming, Information Security, Parallel Computing, Robotics, Social Informatics, Software Engineering, Quantum Computing, and Wireless Networks.
 Our faculty has received numerous research, curriculum development, and other grants.
 They engage our students in undergraduate and graduate research and software projects.
 The department faculty strive to excel in teaching and a number of our faculty have received teaching awards.

 The Department offers Bachelor of Science (B.S.) degrees in Computer Science, minors in Computer Science, Computer Applications, and undergraduate certificates in Computer Programming, Advanced Computer Programming, and Computer Applications.
 COIS also offers a graduate certificate in Technology Administration.
-In collaboration with other departments and programs the COIS offers a Master of Science (M.S.) in Applied Mathematics and Computer Science with focus areas in Computer Science and Data Science, B.S. in Informatics, Online B.S. in Informatics, minors in Informatics and Cognitive Science, and a Postbaccalaureate Certificate in Applied Informatics.
+In collaboration with other departments and programs the COIS offers a Master of Science (M.S.) in Applied Mathematics and Computer Science with focus areas in Computer Science and Data Science, B.S. in Informatics, Online B.S. in Informatics, B.S. and B.A in Informatics and Interactive Media Arts, Online B.S. in Data Science, minors in Informatics, Cognitive Science, and Informatics and Interactive Media Arts, and a Postbaccalaureate Certificate in Applied Informatics.

 - The B.S. in Computer Science degree curriculum follows the guidelines set out by the Association for Computing Machinery (ACM) and Institute of Electrical and Electronic Engineers (IEEE), the leading professional computing societies.
 Students in this degree program complete a core curriculum that builds an overall understanding of computers, computing environments, and theoretical issues.
 The degree prepares students to enter challenging computing careers in the workplace or to embark on postgraduate programs in computing.
 For a detailed description please visit this page.
 For related minors please visit the page, graduate certificate please visit this page and undergraduate certificates visit this page.